Masters2020/Florian_autumn2021/README.md

 11_classification: this script uses the files from script **08**, **09** or **10** to create the classification results by using a lookup mechanism between the dataset (reddit) used to classify another dataset (youtube).

+## **Folders**

+The repository also includes three folders which include some of the resulting files from the notebooks.
+Each of the folders includes the files and a seperate Readme which explains in more detail the uploaded files and their relation to the notebooks and their use.